 Bibliometrics is a set of methods for quantitative analyses of research publications, but also a reserarch field on it's own.
 A basic understanding of bibliometrics makes life easier for everyone who is active in the world of research.

 Bibliometrics is a set of methods for quantitative analysis of scientific publications.
 Bibliometric indicators, based on number of publications and number of citations, are used for the analyses.
 H-index and Impact Factors are two examples of indicators.
 The number of publications is used as a measure of scientific productivity and the number of citations as a measure of scientific impact.

 As a complement to bibliometrics there are alternative measures, so called altmetrics, which include number of visits at the site of or downloads of a publication, or comments on it in social media.

 At SLU, you have access to a number of citation databases with associated analytic tools.
 Here you can see the citation data for your own publications, find out which articles and journals can be considered core articles or core journals within a specific subject area, or evaluate journals to publish in.

 Bibliometrics is frequently used in evaluation of research publications but is also a research field in itself.
 Bibliometrical analyses can be used to identify research areas and trends, for example by analysing patterns of publishing, collaboration and occurrences of theories and methods in large data sets.

 Contact us for a discussion about bibliometric

-analyses and what we can help you with!
+analyses and what we can contribute with!